Shinkeys/Shinkeys.github.io/_posts/2025-09-11-slang-guide.md

 }
 ```
 We need to use ```static_cast``` manually because ```getBufferPointer``` returns a void* data.
-Now you can use this base to create a modules for every type of the shaders: Vertex, Fragment, Compute, RayGen and others.
+Now you can use this base to create modules for every type of shaders: Vertex, Fragment, Compute, RayGen, and others.

 # Shaders
 I will show some examples of shaders in Slang and highlight the key advantages over GLSL/HLSL.
-In my opinion, the main features of Slang is it's modularity and flexibility.
+In my opinion, the main features of Slang is its modularity and flexibility.
 Unlike GLSL, it allows you to have different shader stages in one file, allowing you to store vertex and fragment shaders together in one file or even the entire ray tracing pipeline.
 Which sounds logical, since the feature exists in SPIR-V, which means the problem was in the language itself.
 The second is support for many modern things, like buffer pointers if you use Buffer Device Address.
-In GLSL you have to first create a structure that explains this.
+In GLSL, you have to first create a structure that explains this.

-> To find modules in specific folder place the file named ```slangdconfig.json``` to the main directory of the shader with this content
+> To find modules in specific folder, place the file named ```slangdconfig.json``` in the main directory of the shader with this content
 ```cpp
 {
   "slang.additionalSearchPaths": [